automationmojo/akit-quickstart/automation/sphinx/docsrc/usermanual/100-coding-standards.rst

 in order to capture information about what is going on in the code that is the target of the tests.
-Because test code is used so often in the debugger to perform investigations of product bugs and test issues, test code should only be optimized where there is sufficient data to show that a specific are of code is having a big negative impact on the performance of the test runs.
+Because test code is used so often in the debugger to perform investigations of product bugs and test issues, test code should only be optimized where there is sufficient data to show that a specific area of code is having a big negative impact on the performance of the test runs.

 The reality of distributed automation frameworks is that they spend alot of